Brinda3/Harry-Potter-cloak/README.md

 # Harry-Potter-cloak
 Its a Invisible cloak created using python and open CV.

-To Get strted with :
+To Get started with :
 First import required packages such as
       # open CV
       # numpy